moneerrifai/emma-rifai/content/pages/research.md

       Religion, Denver, Colorado

-      *   2018: “Networked Anorexia:Pro-Ana Communities, Network Logic, and the
-      Internet,” Conference of the International Society for Media, Religion, and Culture, University of Colorado Boulder, Boulder, Colorado
+      *   2018: “Networked Anorexia: Pro-Ana Communities, Network Logic, and the Internet,” Conference of the International Society for Media, Religion, and Culture, University of Colorado Boulder, Boulder, Colorado

-      *   2018: “Pro-Ana:An Internet-Mediated ‘New Religious Movement’?”Craft
+      *   2018: “Pro-Ana:An Internet-Mediated ‘New Religious Movement’?”
+Craft
       Critique Culture Interdisciplinary Graduate Student Conference, The University of Iowa, Iowa City, Iowa